 Oops, litters (born to animals too young to have offspring) are the biggest cause of overpopulation and usually get dumped at shelters.
 Following are some pet overpopulation statistics for you.

+The preliminary reason to euthanize animals in shelters is overcrowding as a result of overpopulation.
 There are simply too many homeless animals in America.
 Our response to the issue has been to get rid of them.

 Only about 10% of Animals Brought to Shelters Are Spayed or Neutered (Do Something)